two-torial/two-torial/README.md

 ## License

-bemani guide is licensed under the Apache License 2.0.
+TWO-TORIAL is licensed under the Apache License 2.0.
 You can find the full text of the license in the [LICENSE](LICENSE) file.

 ## Additional Notes